visym/collector/docs/README.md

 ## Dataset Releases

 * [People in Public - 175K](https://visym.com):  This dataset contains 184,402 video instances of 68 classes of activities performed by people in public places.
-The activity labels are consistent with the 37 activities in the [Multiview Extended Video with Activities (MEVA)](https://mevadata.org) dataset.
+The activity labels are consistent with the 37 activities in the [Multiview Extended Video with Activities (MEVA)](https://mevadata.org) dataset and the [Activities in Extended Video (ActEV)](https://actev.nist.gov/) challenge.